 The template provides guidance on the level of documentation needed to pass a safety audit and is designed to help operators put together an appropriate Safety Management Plan.

 Operators are welcome to use the template and tailor it to their business.
 You may use some elements of the template, or choose not to use it at all.

-Guidance is also available on how to meet the requirements of the Audit Standard about managing drug- and alcohol-related risks:
+Guidance is also available on the SupportAdventure website(external link) on how to meet the requirements of the Audit Standard about managing drug- and alcohol-related risks.